British Isles ~ England & Scotland

 - All land travel as outlined

-- Ferry roundtrip from Oban to Isle of Mull and Mull to Isle of Iona
+- Ferry roundtrip from Isle of Mull to Isle of Iona

 - WAI guide service throughout (2 guides)

-- Cultural & historic expertise of a local guide throughout
+- Cultural & historical expertise of national guides throughout

 - Clotted cream tea – Chipping Campden, England